 Midlands Traveller: Talk a bit about yourself

 Regan Thacker: My name is Regan; I am a travel photographer and blogger.
 I currently do freelance work and collaborative projects around my full-time job in the UK.
-In the past, I have been and English Language Teacher in Sabah and South Korea.
+In the past, I have been an English Language Teacher in Sabah and South Korea.

 A Korean Co-teacher once described my approach to life in this very simple way.
 She said, “oh you like to live a joyful life.”

-I suspect she that didn’t intend it as a compliment.
+I suspect she didn’t intend it as a compliment.
 Regardless of her intent, it’s true.
 I do like to live a joyful life, which usually involves lots of new experiences and adventures with my camera.

 I currently live in the United Kingdom with my partner Brett Kowalski.
 We met four years ago, through our shared love of photography.
 We both enjoy exploring the United Kingdom and other countries with our cameras.

 Before we met, Brett used to take more package style holidays.
 Now, I’ve introduced him to different ways of travelling.
 When we visited Sri Lanka, we had a loose itinerary and then we planned and booked our accommodation as we travelled around the country.
 I enjoy the flexibility of this style of travel, but this was a new experience for Brett.

 I am also a Voluntary Community Leader for a local Instagrammers group, Igers Coventry & Warwickshire.
 This is a community of photographers, videographers and creatives who support each other’s learning and development.